We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 Sid Meier has been in the game creation business for nearly 30 years, and in that time he has developed some of the best and most successful computer games of all time.

 It all started back in 1982 after he and Bill Stealey formed MicroProse to develop several well-received titles, including Sid Meier’s Pirates!, Civilization, Colonization, and Railroad Tycoon.

-Eventually he formed a new company called Firaxis Games that also produced hit and hit for many years.
+Eventually, he formed a new company called Firaxis Games that also produced a hit and hit for many years.